comp110-lytle/comp110/site/exercises/dict-utils-and-utests.md

 ## 0. Setup

-Create a new **directory** in `exercises` named `ex05`.
+Create a new **directory** named `ex05`.

-Inside the `exercises/ex05` directory, create a file named `dictionary.py`.
+Inside the `ex05` directory, create a file named `dictionary.py`.
 Add a docstring and establish an `__author__` variable to be assigned a string with the digits of your PID.
 This is where you will implement your function skeletons and implementations below.

 Additionally, create a file named `dictionary_test.py`.
 Add a docstring and establish an `__author__` variable to be assigned a string with the digits of your PID.
 This is where you will write unit tests for the 5 functions you define in the `dictionary.py` file.